 Enhance your c-store performance by learning how to calculate shrinkage, determine your sales per square foot, and track your convenience store daily sales report to understand average customer spending.

-As of 2019, there were approximately 66,000 combined gas station and convenience stores across the US.
-Competition within the c-store industry is high, and c-store owners are struggling with finding ways to increase customers, boost profits, and improve efficiency.
+As of 2021, there are approximately 121,538 combined gas stations and convenience stores across the United States, according to the National Association of Convenience Stores (NACS).
+Competition within the c-store industry is high, and c-store owners struggle to find ways to increase customers, boost profits, and improve efficiency.

 C-store technology, like your POS system, can help you work more efficiently and provide you with specific data, but how do you turn that data into profits?

 #1: Reduce Inventory Shrinkage Rate

 The inventory shrinkage (or theft) rate determines the percentage of inventory lost from the production point to when you sell it.

 Tip: Determine the shrinkage rate by conducting a physical count of your inventory and calculating its cost.
 Subtract the cost from the price listed in your accounting records.
 Divide the difference by the inventory amount shown in your accounting records to get the shrinkage percentage rate.